 “Come on, dear.
 I know you.”

 Since I didn’t want to fight with her, I decided to get up.
 “Fine, Mom.”

 She looked at me as I got up out of the bed.
 “Mia, are you sure you can do this today?”

 Once the words came out of her mouth, I tried very hard to contain myself.
 “What do you mean?”

-“Honey, I am just worried that you will not be able to get through this day.”
+“Honey, I’m just worried that you won’t be able to get through this day.”